-KT - Kinetics Technology proposes different plant configurations and technologies and flows to the SETR tail gas treating for SRUs and TGTUs, incorporating innovative modifications, to meet emission limits with as little impact as possible on process is recycled back to the SMAX or the operating and capital costs.
-Relevant studies and optimisations are carried out according to acid gas quality and SO2 emis-
+$\rm KT-Kinetics$ Technology proposes different plant configurations and technologies for SRUs and TGTUs, incorporating innovative modifications, to meet emission limits with as little impact as possible on the operating and capital costs.
+Relevant studies and optimisations are carried out according to acid gas quality and SO2 emission limits.

-The following study compares how different process solutions for the reduction of SO2 from SRU/TGTUs affect capex and opex.
+The following study compares how different process solutions for the reduction of SO_2 from SRU/TGTUs affect capex and opex.

-The economics for three process solutions are compared, starting with a simple Claus configuration with a conventional TGT section to a configuration adopted for the most stringent SO2 emissions.
+The economics for three process solutions are compared, starting with a simple Claus configuration with a conventional TGT section to a configuration adopted for the most stringent SO_2 emissions.

-Based on the same acid gas feedstock. sulphur production and utilities conditions. a sensitivity study on capex and opex has been carried out by varying only the process scheme in each case to achieve more stringent SO2 emissions
+Based on the same acid gas feedstock, sulphur production and utilities conditions, a sensitivity study on capex and opex has been carried out by varying only the process scheme in each case to achieve more stringent SO_2 emissions.